-Difference in Normalized Annual Consumption (DNAC): The DNAC is calculated by using two CalTRACK regression models in conjunction with Typical Meteorological Year (TMY3) weather data, as follows:

-- Two models are fit to the consumption data - one model for the baseline (pre-intervention) period and one for the reporting (post-intervention) period.

-- Long-term heating and cooling degree days based on TMY3 data are substituted in both regression equations to calculate the Normalized Annual Consumption (NAC) for each period.
-TMY3 data is

-- maintained by NREL and includes weather averages for 1020 locations in the US between 1991-2005. - DNAC is determined by subtracting the two NACs (DNAC = Baseline NAC Reporting NAC).
+Difference in Normalized Annual Consumption (DNAC): The DNAC is calculated by using two CalTRACK regression models in conjunction with Typical Meteorological Year (TMY3) weather data, as follows: - Two models are fit to the consumption data - one model for the baseline (pre-intervention) period and one for the reporting (post-intervention) period. - Long-term heating and cooling degree days based on TMY3 data are substituted in both regression equations to calculate the Normalized Annual Consumption (NAC) for each period.
+TMY3 data is maintained by NREL and includes weather averages for 1020 locations in the US between 1991-2005. - DNAC is determined by subtracting the two NACs (DNAC = Baseline NAC - Reporting NAC).

 Disaggregation: Disaggregated loads are calculated from the different components of the statistical model fit.
-The weather sensitive components (heating and cooling load) are calculated by multiplying Disaggregation.
-Disaggregated uses at a calculated on the territorial realization of the state o
+The weather sensitive components (heating and cooling load) are calculated by multiplying the relevant model coefficients (beta_tdd or beta_cdd) by the total degree days in a normal weather year (total HDD or CDD).
+For each site, the total HDD or CDD can be calculated using that site's estimated degree days beints (also an output of the model) and the temperature for its closest weather station.
+The base load is estimated by multiplying the intercept of the statistical model by the number of days (365 for a full year).